Chief Medical Officer, Chief Scientific Officer & Senior Vice President of Oncology, Flatiron Health

 President & CEO, Global Liver Institute

 Donna R. Cryer, J.D., has channeled her personal experience as an IBD and liver transplant patient into professional advocacy as president and chief executive officer of the Global Liver Institute, the innovation and collaboration platform for the liver community.
-Ms. Cryer most recently served as chair, president & chief executive officer of the American Liver Foundation, the largest and oldest national nonprofit organization serving liver disease patients and their families.
+Ms. Cryer most recently served as chair, president and chief executive officer of the American Liver Foundation, the largest and oldest national nonprofit organization serving liver disease patients and their families.
 She was the first patient to lead the organization in its 36-year history.